Note

 Important

-If you switch a Speech resource from Free (F0) to Standard (S0) pricing tier, the change of the corresponding quotas may take up to several hours.
+If you switch an AI Services resource for Speech from Free (F0) to Standard (S0) pricing tier, the change of the corresponding quotas may take up to several hours.

 Speech to text quotas and limits per resource

 This section describes speech to text quotas and limits per Speech resource.
-Unless otherwise specified, the limits aren't adjustable.
+For information about adjustable quotas, see Detailed description, quota adjustment, and best practices.

 Real-time speech to text and speech translation